 This story was submitted on our Why Do You Love RVing Page

-Fifty+ years ago my father borrowed a co-workers 14 ft.
+Fifty+ years ago, my father borrowed a co-worker 14 ft.
 Shasta trailer (the ones with the decorative wings) and trekked our family off to Mt.
-Rushmore, Grand Coulee Dam, Pike's Peak, Yellowstone, the Grand Tetons and about a dozen other amazing places.
-Let The Good Sam Extended Service Plan Pay Your RV Repair Bills
+Rushmore, Grand Coulee Dam, Pike's Peak, Yellowstone

 And did it work?
-Well, they weren't perfect kids but they've done well academically and personally --- I'm proud of them.
-Both earned scholarships, our son participated in a national geography final, and they talk fondly of our many trips.
-Our daughter is a teacher in Denver and our son just finished his Masters in Computers.
-Both are married and both love to travel, love nature and the mountains.
+Well, they weren't perfect kids, but they've done well academically and personally --- I'm proud of them.
+Both earned scholarships, our son participated in the national geography final, and they talk fondly of our many trips.
+Our daughter is a teacher in Denver, and our son just finished his Masters in Computers.
+Both are married, and both love to travel, love nature and the mountains.
 I wonder how that happened.